shoaib0657/foodmine/README.md

 ### 5. Payment Integration

-- **Payment Page:** Users can securely complete transactions using the integrated PayPal payment gateway.
+Users can pay for their order using PayPal, which is integrated with the application using the PayPal SDK.
+Users can also choose to save their payment information for future orders, or use a different card or account.

 ### 6. Responsive Design

 - The application is designed to be responsive, ensuring a seamless experience across various devices.

-### 7. Loading Indicators

-- Loading indicators are implemented throughout the application to provide users with feedback during data retrieval processes.

 ## Getting Started